SeniorCapstone/MobileApp/README.md

 -TestApplication.zip has all of the java and xml files.
 It also contains other files that are neccesary for the program to run.

--This app is in its very early stages.
-We will have to make a lot of changes in the code for our project.
+-This app file is the same exact one that I had on my phone.

--All of the changes we make in a file can be uploaded to one of the folders.
+-We could probably upload any changes we make to one of the folders.

--Any new files we make could also be uploaded to the associated folder.

--These folders should help us be more organized lol.